cuvner/pong_lab/README.md

   game.setPaddleColors("red", "blue"); // left is red, right is blue game.setPaddleSpeed(5); // how fast the paddles move with keys game.setBallSpeed(4); // how fast the ball moves overall
+  // Initialise engine scoring for this beginner automatic-collision example game.setupScoring();
   // (Constructor above already set manualCollision=false) but calling the
   // setter here is also fine if you prefer the setter pattern.
   // game.setManualCollision(false);